Syracuse vs. Boston College NCAA Football Odds, Plays and Insights | October 30, 2021

 - Syracuse and its opponents have gone over the current 50.5-point total in four of eight games (50%) this season.

-- Boston College's games have gone over 50.5 points in two opportunities this season.
+- Boston College has combined with its opponents to score more than 50.5 points in two games this season.

-- The two teams combine to average 58.9 points per game, 8.4 more than the over/under in this contest.
+- Saturday's over/under is 8.4 points lower than the two team's combined 58.9 points per game average.

 - These two squads combine to surrender 45.3 points per game, 5.2 fewer than this contest's over/under.